 In the Low Lands close to the city, the agri-food production had become the leading economic asset.
 For fresh produce logistics was a key factor and Verona railroad system was very developed.

-From the Magazzini Generali, fruit and vegetables were distributed throughout the South of Europe: there was an Ice Factory and a refrigerating station created to keep them at a low temperature.
+From the Magazzini Generali, fruit and vegetables were distributed throughout the North and the South of Europe: there was an Ice Factory and a refrigerating station created to keep them at a low temperature.

 It could be entered by train waggons and fresh produce were unloaded and sorted like in a modern logistical hub of Amazon!